-Malt liquor ends up having fruitier tones from the sugar added.
+The sugar added lends a fruitier tone to malt liquor.
 The carbonation level is also higher (because of the sugar), so you might feel very bloated after drinking malt liquor as opposed to beer.

 Needless to say, you won’t be able to tornado chug a forty of malt liquor.

 Another difference between beer and malt liquor is the amount of alcohol.
 Malt liquor has a noticeably higher amount of alcohol per serving.
 In fact, a 12 oz can of malt liquor will have 40% more alcohol than a standard serving of beer.
 A 40 oz bottle has 4.7 times as much alcohol as a standard alcoholic drink.